Diah50/Highborne-Conquest-Main/README.md

 # Highborne-Conquest-Main
 A Real-time Strategy game with elements of 4x and survival elements.
-This game is heavily inspired by Northgard and Warcraft.
+May add RPG elements to the game in the future.
+This game is heavily inspired by Northgard, Warcraft, and Warlords Battlecry.

 Features:
 * Territory-Control - capture, colonize, and control territories until your control.